MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-dedicated-servers.md

 keywords: playfab, multiplayer, networking, unreal, unreal engine, unreal engine 4, unreal engine 5, ue4, ue5, middleware
 ---

-# Quickstart Guide: Dedicated Server Setup with OnlineSubsystem PlayFab
+# Quickstart Guide: Dedicated Server Setup with the PlayFab Online Subsystem

-This guide is to help you set up and prepare your game to use dedicated servers alongside OnlineSubsystem (OSS) PlayFab.
+This guide is to help you prepare your PlayFab Online Subsystem (OSS) integrated game, and validate it in dedicated server scenarios.
+This guide focuses on validation with locally hosted dedicated servers.

-OSS PlayFab defaults to using PlayFab Sockets for communication in client to client scenarios - however, these PlayFab Sockets won't work in dedicated server scenarios.
+PlayFab OSS defaults to using PlayFab Party Sockets for communication in player-hosted scenarios.
+However, in server-hosted scenarios, PlayFab Party Sockets will fail to connect, and the game will need to explicitly call `ISocketSubsystem::Get(PLATFORM_SOCKETSUBSYSTEM)` in order to communicate to the server.

-OSS PlayFab recognizes when a client is connecting to a dedicated server and falls back to using the native `PLATFORM_SOCKETSUBSYSTEM` for client to server communication.
+PlayFab OSS recognizes when a client is connecting to a dedicated server and falls back to using the native `PLATFORM_SOCKETSUBSYSTEM` for client to server communication.

 ## Prerequisites
-- A version of your game that is set up and capable of default client to client communication and gameplay with OSS PlayFab.
+- A game that has integrated [PlayFab Online Subsystem](party-unreal-engine-oss-overview.md) and is able to create client-hosted scenarios.
 - A "client" PC you can use as a connecting client for your game.
 - A "server" PC you can use as a hosting server for your game.
   - A second PC is recommended, but you can use the same one, a virtual machine instance, or a Docker instance if you'd prefer.
 This quickstart guide walks you through setup with a second PC.
-  - Ensure that the IP address of your second PC is visible from your first PC.
+  - Ensure that the IP address of your second PC is network-accessible from your first PC.

 ## Setup